RenalWEB Home Page

 OSHA web site information on bloodborne pathogens

-Protect Yourself Poster - poster on bloodborne exposures to pathogens from the CDC web site - January 2008
+Protect Yourself Poster - (pdf format requires Adobe Acrobat reader) poster on bloodborne exposures to pathogens from the CDC web site - January 2008

 Guidance for Industry and FDA Staff - Medical Glove Guidance Manual - guidance from the Center for Devices and Radiological Health (CDRH) - January 22, 2008